 Industrial utilization rate has decreased from 82% in 2014 to 56% in 2020 as cement players have doubled since 2015.
+2020 utilization also decreased in line with the negative domestic demand growth due to COVID-19 Pandemic.

 Increase in Export Sales